janbiedermann/up/README.md

 Usage: up [options]

     -h, --help                       Show this message
-    -p, --port PORT                  Port number the server will listen to -b, --bind ADDRESS               Address the server will listen to -s, --secure                     Use secure sockets.
+    -p, --port PORT                  Port number the server will listen to.
+Default: 3000 -b, --bind ADDRESS               Address the server will listen to.
+Default: localhost -s, --secure                     Use secure sockets.
 When using secure sockets, the -a, -c and -k options must be provided
-    -a, --ca-file FILE               File with CA certs -c, --cert-file FILE             File with the servers certificate -k, --key-file FILE              File with the servers certificate -v, --version                    Show version
+    -a, --ca-file FILE               File with CA certs -c, --cert-file FILE             File with the servers certificate -k, --key-file FILE              File with the servers certificate -l, --log-file FILE              Log file
+    -v, --version                    Show version
+    -w, --workers NUMBER             For clusters, the number of workers to run.
+Default: number of processors
 ```
 ## Supported Features